mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/news/version_4.0/mat.png){width=50%}

-Until recently Tails included the possibility to display metadata using mat2, this functionality have been recently removed (you can only access it through command line).
+Until recently Tails included the possibility to display metadata using mat, this functionality have been recently removed (you can only access it through command line).
 Until it is reintroduced in Tails, you can use the web mat version, which allows you to clean metadata but also to display them in a website.

 You can use the following website:

 - <https://metadata.systemli.org/> from <https://Systemli.org> which allows to clean files up to 128MB and is also available with a .onion address: <http://liqr2cbsjzxmpw6savgh274tuzl34x6cd56h7m7ceatnrokveffm66ad.onion>.

 This website also offer you the possibility to clean metadata outside of Tails.
-Be aware however of the security note on this website, **nothing prevents them from making a copy of your data when you send them for processing**, thus if you are working on sensitive data, better to handle that cleaning within Tails, which is also easier if you have multiple documents to clean.
+Be aware however of the security note on this website, **nothing prevents them from making a copy of your data when you send them for processing**, thus if you are working on sensitive data, better to handle that cleaning within Tails, which is also easier if you have multiple documents to clean and would help you to secure remove the uncleaned ones.

 If you have some documents (or better, pictures) with you in a USB stick, try to

+- Check for metadata is the file property window (right/two fingers-client->Properties)
-- Upload them on mat2-web ; Please remind you **must** move them to the Tor Browser directory otherwise it won't have access to it.
+- Upload them on mat2-web ; Please remind you **must** move them to the Tor Browser directory otherwise it won't have access to it
+- Verify that mat display much more details and metadata than average software
 - Clean them locally using mat right click/two-fingers click
 - Upload the cleaned file to mat2-web
 - And verify the difference.